acg/dream-deploys/README.md

 <p>&nbsp;</p>
 </div>

 There are a number of [things Unix can do atomically](http://rcrowley.org/2010/01/06/things-unix-can-do-atomically.html).
 Among them: use `rename(2)` to replace a symlink with another symlink.
-If the "switch" is a simply a symlink pointing at one directory of files versus the other, then we deployments are atomic.
+If the "switch" is a simply a symlink pointing at one directory of files versus the other, then deployments are atomic.
 This is Unix trick #2.

 #### What about concurrency?
 Your example only serves one connection at a time.